French fashion group SMCP moves step closer towards IPO

 SMCP said on Monday that it had filed its registration document with France’s AMF markets watchdog - a formal step towards its planned IPO.

-SMCP, majority owned by China’s Shandong Ruyi 002193.SZ, also reported higher 2017 first-half sales and earnings.
+SMCP, majority owned by China’s Shandong Ruyi, also reported higher 2017 first-half sales and earnings.
 Shandong Ruyi will keep a stake of around 51 percent following SMCP’s stock market listing.

 It reported a 20 percent rise in earnings before interest, tax, depreciation and amortisation (EBITDA) to 73 million euros ($87 million) on sales up 16 percent at 439 million euros.